getsolus/solus-site.github.io/content/blog/solus-3-released.md

 {{< altimg "2017/08/budgie-10/Budgie_Panel_Applets.jpg" >}}

-In the image above, you can see the management of the Top Panel.
+In the image above, you can see the management of the Bottom Panel.
 We have split panel management into two sections, with Applets being the primary section (as we anticipate users primarily making changes to applets) and Settings.
 Similar to the behavior of prior Budgie releases, you can move applets around using the up or down arrow buttons, or delete them.
 These buttons are positioned at the top of the list to make them more easily accessible for lower-resolution displays.

 To the right of the applet list, you have a dedicated "Add applet" button and settings for the selected applet below.